Drangleic

 Soul of the Throne Guardian.

-The throne has guards suitable to it, a consequence of it being something special.
+The throne has a guard suitable to it, a consequence of it being something special.

 This special soul this guardian possesses is used to acquire a vast amount of souls or create a great power.

-The throne has one that watches its appearance closely, a consequence of it being something special.
+The throne has one who keeps watching its state closely, a consequence of it being something special.

-The special soul this surveiller possesses is used to acquire a vast amount of souls or create a great power.
+The special soul this watcher possesses is used to acquire a vast amount of souls or create a great power.

-Key to the King’s Corridor that is in the Royal Castle Drangleig.
+Key to the King’s Corridor that is in the Royal Castle Drangleic.

 King Vanclad executed various experiments in order to cleanse the curse that spans the country.